kanikakasharma/learning-library/developer-library/converged-db-for-developers/ords/lab10.md

 1. Open JDeveloper in Studio Mode, if not open already.

-2. On the left side in the Projects panel, locate converge application folder.
+2. On the left side in the projects panel, locate converge application folder.

     ![](./images/Lab10-Step2-2.png)

-3. Expand the “converge” application folder to go to the “Application Sources” directory.
+3. Expand the **converge** application folder and locate **Application Sources** directory.

-4. Under “Application Sources” expand “converge.controllers”, which contains the application supporting java files.
+4. Under **Application Sources** expand **converge.controllers**, which contains the application supporting java files.

 5. Open AnalyticsDao.java

     ![](./images/Lab10-Step2-5.png)

-6. Search for “getProductCountByCategory” function, which is fetching data from database for “Category shares in Product count” section in Analytics page.
+6. Search for **getProductCountByCategory** function, which is fetching data from database for **Category shares in Product count** section in Analytics page.

     ![](./images/Lab10-Step2-6.png)

-7. Look for the function body and make sure it is getting data by executing the SQL query string named “PRODUCT\_COUNT\_BY_GROUP”.
+7. Look for the function body and make sure it is getting data by executing the SQL query string named **PRODUCT\_COUNT\_BY_GROUP**.

 8. Modify the function in such a way that instead of getting data by executing the SQL, it should fetch data from the provided ORDS URL.